jni/skan/doc/getting_started.rst

 (There are some thresholding artifacts around the left edge, due to the dark border caused by microscope imaging drift and alignment.
-We will ignore this in this document, but the Skan GUI allows for a “crop” parameter to filter out these regions.)
+We will ignore this in this document, but the Skan GUI allows for a "crop" parameter to filter out these regions.)

 Finally, we skeletonise this binary image: